 Tips on encouraging a straightforward birth during labour

-There are steps you can take during labour to encourage a straightforward, which have a number of benefits for you and your baby.
+There are steps you can take during labour to encourage a straightforward birth, which have a number of benefits for you and your baby.
 When you understand what helps and what hinders the process of labour, you can create the right environment around you.
 This article covers things you can do wherever you have your baby and the effect of induction of labour.

 Wherever you are labouring it is a good idea to keep on the move in the run up to giving birth.
 During labour, it is best to change positions as there are several benefits in helping you deal with the contractions, encouraging the baby through the birth canal in the best position and encouraging a straightforward birth.
 Try these techniques: